Kings Day is also known as the Epiphany and takes place on January 6th. It’s the day the Three Kings are said to have presented their gifts to Jesus.

 Merci et bon appétit!

 This article was posted on Tuesday, January 2nd, 2007 at 6:45 pm and is filed under Canada, Countries & Cultures, Desserts, Epiphany, France, French, French Kids Songs, Galettes des Rois or Kings Cake, Holiday Songs, Holidays Around the World, J'aime la galette - I Love Cake!, Kings Cake, La fête des rois or Kings Day, Languages, Mama Lisa, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 22 Responses to “Kings Day in France and a Recipe for French Kings Cake”